niciusvi/node-red/double-click-wall-switch.md

 ### 4. **Delay Adjustment**
    - **Node Type**: `change`
    - **Description**: Adjusts the `delay` value based on the counter.
 If `delay` is 1, it adjusts to 1000.
 If `delay` is 2, it adjusts to 1.
+(I need to do some tests on this node, I believe its possible to reduce the delay between single click and the action here.)

 ### 5. **Trigger**
    - **Node Type**: `trigger`
    - **Description**: Sets an interval of 0.1 milliseconds between messages for the next node.
+(This trigger will act as an "wait until" function, so the flow can see if you will press once or twice the button and act after this time.
+I tried with 1 second and 500 miliseconds and no difference was noted.)

 ### 6. **Output Control**
    - **Node Type**: `switch`